SamsungInternet/fast-sync/README.md

 # A-Frame fast-sync

-Used to efficiently sync the position and rotation of 100s of A-Frame objects at 30fps, ritten to be as fast and light as possible.
+Used to efficiently sync the position and rotation of 100s of A-Frame objects at 30fps, written to be as fast and light as possible.

 # Usage